piermorel/gramm/README.md

 <img src="images/gettingstarted_export.png" alt="GettingStarted example" width="800">

-Here are the main steps to generate tis figure:
+Here are the main steps to generate this figure:
 1. Provide gramm with the relevant data for the figure: X and Y variables, but also the variables that will determine color, subplot rows/columns, etc.
 ```matlab
 load example_data.mat %Load example dataset about cars